saltlab/clematis/README.md

 ```
 To better utilize Clematis with Phormer, please add a few photos to the application before running our tool.

+Clematis was also tested with a sample online survey application --url http://ece.ubc.ca/~saba/clematis/study_application.zip

 In order to test your own web-application using Clematis, deploy the application and provide its URL to Clematis in a similar fashion as shown above.

 ### Running the Tool